geosolutions-it/MapStore2/docs/developer-guide/maps-configuration.md

   - `opacity` stroke opacity of the line
   - `width` stroke width of the line
   - `dasharray` array that represent the dashed line intervals
+  - `msClampToGround` this boolean will allow setting the `clampToGround` value for the feature.
+This would only apply on Cesium maps.

 - `Fill` symbolizer properties
   - `kind` must be equal to `Fill`